Types of main benefits

 You’re caring for someone full-time

-You’ll qualify for the Supported Living Payment if you’re required to give full-time care and attention at home to some other person (not your partner) who would otherwise need hospital care, rest home care or residential disability care.
-This might be, for example, your adult child or another family member (other than your partner), or a member of the community.
+You’ll qualify for the Supported Living Payment if you’re required to give full-time care and attention at home to an adult (other than your partner) who would otherwise need hospital care, rest home care or residential disability care.
+This might be, for example, your adult child, another family member (other than your partner), or a member of the community.

 You’ll also qualify if you’re required to give full-time care and attention at home to a child with a severe disability who would otherwise need extended care.

-A doctor will need to certify that the other person needs your full-time care and attention and would otherwise need the care described above.
+A health practitioner will need to certify that the other person needs your full-time care and attention and would otherwise need the care described above.

 You must be 18 to qualify for the Supported Living Payment as a carer to another adult, or 20 if you’re a carer to another adult and you have dependent children.